rmsk2/Hello_Foenix256_Jr/README.md

 In the file `test_ramexp.asm` you will find a small assembly program that tests the presence of the 256K RAM expansion.
 You can build the program with `make ram_exp` which results in the binary `ram_exp.bin`.
 This can then be run as described above.

-The programm simply writes a byte to memory at 6502 address `$6100` then maps in a page of expanded RAM and writes a different value to the same 6502 address.
+The program simply writes a byte to memory at 6502 address `$6100` then maps in a page of expanded RAM and writes a different value to the same 6502 address.
 Then the values are read again and checked.

 ## About colours in text mode